 In commercial real estate, every broker or agent should have a specific prospecting model that they work to each week as part of attracting good quality clients and listings.
 The specific nature of the model will allow each agent and broker to refine activities and results when it comes to property choices and listing strategies.
-Action is important to getting results in commercial real estate brokerage; a prospecting model on a weekly basis is part of that.
-(NB – you can get plenty of new business tips in commercial real estate in ‘Snapshot’ right here)
+The action you take is important to getting results in commercial real estate brokerage; a prospecting model on a weekly basis is part of that.

 The agents that fail to get results in the industry are usually those that overlook the importance of regular prospecting and market share growth.
-They have little momentum when it comes to listing attraction and client conversion.
-They get busy on other things, and the pressure of the day takes over.
+They have very little momentum or consistency when it comes to listing attraction and client conversion.
+They get busy with other things, and the pressure of the day takes over.
 They then simply do not know what is happening locally and how that is impacting their business momentum.

 Let’s be clear here when it comes to commercial real estate brokerage, and the maximum opportunities available to each broker or agent; a prospecting model at a personal level is critical when it comes to a career in the industry.
 The brokerage brand has very little to do with the levels of business generated by each agent.
 Are you ready for the new business challenge?’